langurmonkey/gaiasky/core/scripts/optflowcam/README.md

-# OptFlowCam
+# OptFlowCam keyframes processing

 This directory includes an implementation of the [OptFlowCam](https://livelyliz.github.io/OptFlowCam/) technique described in the paper:

 - *Piotrowski, Motejat, Roessl, Theisel.
 "OptFlowCam: A 3D-Image-Flow-Based Metric in Camera Space for Camera Paths in Scenes with Extreme Scale Variations", Eurographics 2024*

+The Optical Flow Camera is used in Gaia Sky as an additional export method for keyframes.
 The technique produces very good results for keyframed camera paths with large scale variations.
-The script is used to process Gaia Sky keyframe files (``.gkf``) and convert them to camera path files (``.gsc``).
+The script itself processes Gaia Sky keyframe files (``.gkf``) and converts them to camera path files (``.gsc``).

 The original code was provided by **L. Piotrowski**, and is licensed under the GPLv3, as is the code in this directory.